 – Overnight bus back to Kuala Lumpur

-I spent about RM400-500 for a 3-day trip to Perhentian Islands.
 To give you an idea, here’s a breakdown of estimated expenses.

-- Round-trip bus from Kuala Lumpur to Kuala Besut: RM90
+| (Round-trip) Bus from Kuala Lumpur to Kuala Besut: RM90

-- Return-trip boat from the jetty to Perhentian Kecil: RM70
+(Round-trip) Boat to Perhentian Kecil: RM70

 So basically, RM500 for 3 days is a safe budget if you’re traveling alone.

-That’s it.
 Has this budget travel guide to Perhentian Island been helpful to you?
 Post your comments below!

 Other beaches in Malaysia: